 Looking for something to do during your stay?
 Webb's Brittany Bed and Breakfast is nearby many great attractions, activities, and areas of interest.
 For such a tranquil and rural part of France, you will be amazed at what is available locally!
 Here is a small selection of ideas to whet your appetite:

 The Vielles Charrues is now one of the biggest rock festivals in Europe and it happens right here on our doorstep!
 This year's event will take place in July.
-Bruce Springstein headed the event last year.
+Bruce Springsteen headed the event recently.
 Lenny Kravitz and The Killers also played.
 For more details, see the website.

 Every other year Glomel hosts the International Clarinet Festival.
 This event will take place this year.
 For more details, see their website:

 A Pony Club / Riding School is only 5 minutes from the house.

 There are tennis courts nearby for the use of the more energetic among you!

 There are several golf courses within less than an hour's drive.
 The nearest is 30 minutes between Carhaix and Huelgoat.